Vladislav Dikidzhi: 2023–24 season

 Making his senior debut on the Russian Grand Prix series, Dikidzhi won gold at the 2023 Russian Grand Prix Stage 4 and at the Russian Grand Prix Stage 6.
 He followed up these results by winning the silver medal at the 2024 Russian Championships behind Evgeni Semenenko.

 Dividzhi then concluded the season by winning the bronze medal at the 2024 Russian Grand Prix Final.

-2024–25 season
+2024–25 season: National champion

 Dikidzhi opened the season by winning gold at the 2024 Russian Grand Prix Stage 2 and at the 2024 Russian Grand Prix Stage 5.

 In December, he competed at the 2025 Russian Championships.
 After placing sixth in the short program, Dikidzhi won the free skate segment and ultimately won the gold medal overall.
 He then finished the season by placing fourth at the 2025 Russian Grand Prix Final.

 2025–26 season

 In May 2025, the International Skating Union (ISU) announced that Dikidzhi as well as Petr Gumennik had both been approved as Individual Neutral Athletes (AIN), making them both eligible to compete at the 2025 ISU Olympic Qualifying Competition to vie for a spot to compete at the 2026 Winter Olympics.
 The Figure Skating Federation of Russia selected Gumennik to compete and Dikidzhi as the reserve.

+He opened the season in November by winning gold at 2025 Russian Grand Prix III, Kazan and bronze at 2025 Russian Grand Prix V, Omsk.
+In December, he placed seventh at the 2026 Russian Championships.

+2026–27 season

+On 30 June 2026, the International Skating Union announced that figure skaters from Russia and Belarus would be allowed to compete at international competitions as Individual Neutral Athletes (AINs).
+Each of these skaters are required to undergo an individual assessment conducted by the ISU Council to determine whether they meet the criteria for neutral status.
+Dikidzhi's application was approved, making him eligible to compete internationally as a neutral athlete.

+Dikidzhi was assigned to the 2026 CS Kinoshita Group Cup, replacing Mark Kondratiuk.

+Dikidzhi made his senior international debut at the Kinoshita Group Cup placing 2nd behind Rio Nakata of Japan in the short program.
+In the free skate segment, Vladislav placed 3rd in that segment, but concluded the event in 1st place overall.
+Vladislav's first place result allowed him to become the first alternate on the Grand Prix alternate list.
+China gave up one of their host pick spots for the upcoming 2026 Cup of China and he was assigned to the competition.